ctg123/portfolio_blog/content/blog/work2.md

 [Automate the boring stuff with Python by Al Sweigart](https://automatetheboringstuff.com/): This is enjoyable read and practical for anyone who has or currently working a tedious, routine job!
 He also offers a video course provided through Udemy.

-Hopefully this has helped with your programming journey.
+Hopefully this has helped kickstart  your programming journey.
 Feel free to discuss any other useful resources or projects you've discovered learning Python. 👌🏾

 \-  Chaance